addramir/cGWASdata/README.md

 If you use the exact_cGWAS_functions.R and the other procedures, respectively, please cite:

 Tsepilov, Y. A., Sharapov, S. Z., Zaytseva, O. O., Krumsiek, J., Prehn, C., Adamski, J., … Aulchenko, Y. S. (2017).
-Network based conditional genome wide association analysis of human metabolomics.
+A network-based conditional genetic association analysis of the human metabolome.
 Submitted

-/TODO : Yakov please check the reference